Do You Know How to Calculate Annual Leave?

-The complexity of the task is added to by the fact that is changes depending on various factors.
+The complexity of the task is added to by the fact that it changes depending on various factors.
 The first factor to consider is location.
 Around the world, employees are legally entitled to different amounts of paid holiday (the USA stands alone among developed countries in having no legal entitlement to leave).
 Each country has different rules on whether this includes public holidays.
-Secondly many companies offer additional days of paid holiday with increased length of service, to encourage staff loyalty.
+Secondly, many companies offer additional days of paid holiday with an increased length of service, to encourage staff loyalty.
 This can mean that even two employees in the same role at the same site may have different entitlements.

 Another rule that changes depending on location is whether public holidays are in addition to the legal allowance, or can be included within it (as in the UK).
 For workplaces that close on public holidays, this might make little difference, but for the many retail, catering, and other businesses that do not, managers need to factor this in.

 Even once you’ve got your head around the calculations, new starters complicate things again.
 The entitlement is usually stated as a per-year number of days, and each company might use a different year.
-Many use the calendar year, calculating leave entitlement from January 1st to December 31st, but you might also use the company’s accounting year end, or the anniversary of when the company started trading.
+Many use the calendar year, calculating leave entitlement from January 1st to December 31st, but you might also use the company’s accounting year-end, or the anniversary of when the company started trading.

-Whenever your year end falls though, it is unlikely that new employees will all start then, meaning that one of your tasks for each new employee is to work out how much holiday they are entitled to in their first year.
+Whenever your year-end falls though, it is unlikely that new employees will all start then, meaning that one of your tasks for each new employee is to work out how much holiday they are entitled to in their first year.

-As we mentioned above, the holiday entitlement for a full time worker in the UK is 28 days, which can include the UK’s 8 national public holidays.
-With nine months of the year remaining the new employee’s entitlement will be three quarters of the total:
+As we mentioned above, the holiday entitlement for a full-time worker in the UK is 28 days, which can include the UK’s 8 national public holidays.
+With nine months of the year remaining the new employee’s entitlement will be three-quarters of the total:

 28 x 0.75 = 21 days (including any public holidays)